bitbaba/bitmail/README.md

 http://bitbaba.github.io/bitmail/index.html

 ###Introduction
-- Bitmail(比特信) is a simple chat client currently based on email exchange network, which is securely signed & encrypted with RSA certificate(openssl, https://github.com/openssl/openssl).
+- Bitmail(比特信) is a purly Peer-to-Peer instant messenger client, to help people to communicate with each other securely.
+Authentication and security is based on PKI(Public Key Infrastructure), powered by (openssl, https://github.com/openssl/openssl).

-- As you known that, Sending a message with your signature, will help your friend to understand that, this email is definitely sent from yourself, not any cracker.Sending a message by encrypted this message with your friend's certificate, will make sure that,this message is not viewed by anyone else.
+- To send your friend a message with your signature, will help your friend to known that, this email is definitely sent from yourself, not from any middle-man.

+- To send your friend a message encrypted by your friend's certificate, will make sure that, this message is not viewed by anyone while transferring.

-- The network is now based on traditional mail exchange system(libcurl, https://github.com/bagder/curl), which has more delay than IM servers or IRC network, and in the future, the MX network will be replaced to other communication network.
+- The rx/tx network is now based on MX(eMail eXchange) protocols, e.g. imap(s) & smtp(s), and powered by (libcurl, https://github.com/bagder/curl).
+There is more delay than real IM or IRC network.
+But the MX network can be replaced by (or upgraded to) other transfer networks.

 - Talking with your friends, is your right. no one can supervise it.